stigsanek/miar-engine/README.md

 ## Configuration

 Basic application settings are set in the front controller `public/index.php`.
-File `config\.env.php` contains the error display mode parameter.
-You can include your parameters here and create any logic with them in `public\index.php`.
+File `config/.env.php` contains the error display mode parameter.
+You can include your parameters here and create any logic with them in `public/index.php`.